 Spayed Female - @40 pounds - @2 ½ years old (as of 4/9/14)

-(Entered shelter May 2013 – a man found Snowy & her puppies living in an abandoned house)
+(Entered shelter May 2013 – a man found her & her puppies living in an abandoned house)

 Our Best Guess: TERRIER mix

-Snowy & her 4 puppies came to us EXTREMELY THIN.
-They were about 5 weeks old, so we weaned them as soon as possible, because poor Snowy didn't have enough milk to feed them.
+Snowy & her 4 puppies came to us VERY THIN.
+The puppies were about 5 weeks old, so we weaned them as soon as possible, because poor Snowy didn't have enough milk to feed them.
 She was fostered her for 2 weeks & in that time she learned to trust her foster family.
-She was a fear biter at first, but showed no true aggression.
+She was a fear biter at first (understandable because she knew it was her job to protect her pups), bust she showed no true aggression.

-Because she has always fended for herself she is not quick to trust people.
-She has shown some food aggression, but since she was starving & living in the wild while taking care of herself & her puppies, that is understandable.
-She loves to play with other dogs & is more confident when with them.
+Snowy LOVES TO PLAY with other dogs & is more confident when with them.
 She would do best in an ADULT home with at least one other dog.
-She’s long overdue for a family who loves her and would probably do best in a calm household without children!
-Shy dogs need love too!
+She’s long overdue for a family who loves her & would probably do best in a calm household without children!

 They are GREAT dogs—just very shy!
 Shy dogs get adopted last & they have lived at our shelter since 2012!
 Read “their full stories” on our website… www.nelsonspca.org